scuzzydude/asimov/asimov.md

 A Scoot (uppercase) is formed as organization of proportion responsibility for a legacy of genius.
 Each Scoot shall have a charter, clearly stating the purpose and method of governance, which shall be enforceable via election methods build into the protocol.
 Holders of scoot have no rights other than the elective governance, but a responsibility -- a pledge -- to increase the appreciation of the subject of the Scoot.
 The Scoot charter can define direct responsibilities enforceable via protocol (such as participation in elections).

 The Foundation and its members, who are called pledges, mint a class of coin known as scoot (lowercase).
 An instance of scoot is identified by an index X, as in scoot(X).
 Asimov is a special case of scoot only minted by The Foundation. scoot(0) == asimov.
-To be more precise, scoot with index \< 1 can only be minted by The Foundation.
+More precisely, scoot with index \< 1 can only be minted by The Foundation.

 Each Scoot, including asimov, has a scoot-chain, which is both a blockchain transactional record, a balloting system, and a historical record related to the mission of each underlying Scoot.
 The scoot-chain is maintained by each individual Scoot's staking network.
 When The Foundation is a holder of a scoot, it will maintain a copy of that scoot-chain.